silomo-luthando-kunene/alx-data_analysis_project-/[3] Visualising Data/README.md

 ---

 ### 📊 Dashboard 1: National Infrastructure & Access
+Strategic overview of water distribution networks and population coverage

 <div align="center">
   <img src="./dashboard.png" width="500" alt="National Dashboard Overview">
   <img src="./thumbnail_national.png" width="500" alt="National Dashboard Overview">
 </div>

-* **Bird's Eye View:** Provides a total count [27+million] of people's access to different basic water sources and categorizes water sources by geographical/locational types.
-* **Geo Insights:** Utilizing the Power BI Map visual to pinpoint provinces like **Amanzi** and **Kilimani** as high-priority zones based on the population density and their water access requirements.
-* **Urban vs. Rural Disparity:** A clear visual breakdown showing that rural communities remain significantly more dependent on shared taps and wells compared to urban centers highlighting the urgent need for water source development in rural areas in order to improve water access to rural populations.
+* **System Capacity:** Analyzed access for a total population of 27.6+ Million, mapping the distribution across five primary water source types.
+This high-level view identifies the "Shared Tap" as the backbone of the current infrastructure, serving the majority of the population but introducing significant system bottlenecks.
+* **Geospatial Bottlenecks:** Integrated Power BI Map visuals to perform a Spatial Needs Assessment.
+By layering population density over source type, Amanzi and Kilimani were identified as critical priority zones.
+These regions show the highest concentration of "Unimproved" sources, requiring immediate engineering intervention.
+* **Urban-Rural Infrastructure Gap:** Developed a visual comparative analysis revealing that rural sectors are over-indexed on Shared Taps and Wells, while urban centers benefit from "Tap in Home" systems.
+This disparity highlights a systemic failure in rural last-mile delivery, necessitating a shift toward decentralized water purification systems in remote areas.
 ---

 ### 📈 Dashboard 2: Social Impact (Gender & Safety)
+Analysis of demographic burdens and the correlation between infrastructure efficiency and public safety.

 <div align="center">
   <!-- Ensure total width does not exceed 100% of the README container width -->